Ancient Kingdom of Colchis capital

 As Easter holidays come, that generally means another great occasion for a longer trip, farther where possible and using the chance for visiting some new destinations not ever been before.
-Gladly I can say this time it was not an exception, and while not really heading into a different continent than the one we are living in, we traveled to the very far eastern edges, to the Caucasus: the meeting point between Europe and Asia.
+Gladly I can say this time it was not an exception, and while not really heading into a different continent than the one we are living in, we travelled to the very far eastern edges, to the Caucasus: the meeting point between Europe and Asia.
 Starting at Kutaisi in Georgia, where this new flight route from London would take us and setting foot at what became country 89 in the list, then continuing through the country across other cities and places and onto Armenia, visiting most of its unmissable spots, country number 90.
 Will I ever manage to reach the count of 100 countries by the age of 35? even if this is just a day before turning 36?
 Time will tell.

 For now, I’m simply overwhelmed and excited for being here and living this moment.
 One of the countries I’ve dreamed for so long now and becoming so thriving in the tourism industry, together with its neighboring Armenia and Azerbaijan.
 We were possible at the edge, enjoying every place we visited with relatively not too many tourists and as such, the real life of the people, unspoiled.
 However it does all point that year 2018 is the breaking point in which the Caucasus will become the next hot pot destination worldwide.